apnex/metal/phase0/README.md

 `operating_system` specifies the operating system to be installed on the metal host.
 It defaults to `vmware_esxi_7_0` in this module for ESX.

-More information on support operating systems is here:
+More information on supported operating systems is here:
 https://metal.equinix.com/developers/docs/operating-systems/licensed

 To find additional values for `operating_system` variable, use the `/operating-systems` API here: